 Continue deep soaking newly planted trees and shrubs 2 to 3 times per week and fully established plants 2 to 3 times per month.
 Check out our watering guide for more tips.

-Remove faded flowers from annuals, perennials, and roses to promote re-blooming.
+Remove faded flowers from annuals and roses to promote re-blooming.
 Removing the spent flowers will encourage the plants to produce more and more beautiful blooms.
+You can also remove spent flowers from your perennials, though it likely won't help to extend their bloom season.

 It may not be your favorite chore, but keep up on the weeding!
 A little prevention by pulling them early prevents weeds from going to seed.
 Once they go to seed they’ll start growing like…well, weeds.